 You’ve researched and pored over every reputable autism resource to check symptoms and characteristics of the neurodevelopmental condition.
 So many things finally make sense.
 But is self-diagnosed autism a valid diagnosis?

-Self-diagnosing autism is controversial; some (with a formal diagnosis) in the autism community feel it’s a slippery slope to misdiagnosis, dilution of resources, and silencing of the “true” autistic voice.
-Angry, online community members do not hesitate to harshly tell the self-diagnosed to “Shut up,” so that the voices of the formally diagnosed can be heard.
+Self-diagnosed autism is controversial.
+Some in the autism community feel it’s a slippery slope to misdiagnosis, dilution of resources, and silencing of the “true” autistic voice.

 - Persistent deficits in social interactions and communication

 - Restricted and/or repetitive behaviors (and sensory interests)